OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Disconnect-PSSession.md

 ### -IdleTimeoutSec

-Changes the idle timeout value of the disconnected PSSession.
+Changes the idle timeout value of the disconnected **PSSession**.
 Enter a value in seconds.
-The minimum value is 60 (1 minute).
+The minimum value is `60` (1 minute).

-The idle timeout determines how long the disconnected PSSession is maintained on the remote computer.
-When the timeout expires, the PSSession is deleted.
+The idle timeout determines how long the disconnected **PSSession** is maintained on the remote computer.
+When the timeout expires, the **PSSession** is deleted.

-Disconnected PSSessions are considered to be idle from the moment that they are disconnected, even if commands are running in the disconnected session.
+Disconnected **PSSessions** are considered to be idle from the moment that they are disconnected, even if commands are running in the disconnected session.

 The default value for the idle timeout of a session is set by the value of the **IdleTimeoutMs** property of the session configuration.
-The default value is 7200000 milliseconds (2 hours).
+The default value is `7200000` milliseconds (2 hours).

-The value of this parameter takes precedence over the value of the **IdleTimeout** property of the
-$PSSessionOption preference variable and the default idle timeout value in the session configuration.
+The value of this parameter takes precedence over the value of the **IdleTimeout** property of the `$PSSessionOption` preference variable and the default idle timeout value in the session configuration.
 However, this value cannot exceed the value of the **MaxIdleTimeoutMs** property of the session configuration.
-The default value of **MaxIdleTimeoutMs** is 12 hours (43200000 milliseconds).
+The default value of **MaxIdleTimeoutMs** is 12 hours (`43200000` milliseconds).

 ```yaml